diatomzone/diatomzone.github.io/collections/_wikipages/epiphany-of-orb/100-bill.md

 title: bill boatswain

 data:
-  image: doggif.gif
+  image: wikipages/eoo/bill.jpg
   profile:
     universe: epiphany of orb
     type: human
     age: 20
     pronouns: they
-    occupation: university student
+    occupation: student
   abilities:
     weapon: haunted cricket bat
     epiphany: orbs
   about:
-    hobbies: trying to use telepathy on pigeons and squirrels, cricket (sport)
+    hobbies: trying to use telepathy on pigeons and squirrels
     likes: eating citrus zest but not the fruit
     dislikes: boats
   stats: